leolanese/Angular19-API-Observable-Signal/README.md

 - `takeUntilDestroyed(this.destroyRef)` to automatically unsubscribe when the component is destroyed, simplifying the cleanup process even further
 - `shareReplay(1)` because multiple components might subscribe to the same observable

-🟡 `Signals and Observables`
-- Prefer Signals Over BehaviorSubjects for State Management
-- Signals will hold state values and trigger reactivity in our component, whereas Observables are streams of data that may emit multiple values over time.

-🟡 `OnPush Change Detection and Reactive Signal`
-I Changed detection OnPush: So only change detection is triggered locally to the Signal change (changeDetection: ChangeDetectionStrategy.OnPush)

-🟡 `TypeScript`
-- TS Generic Type Parameter <T>
-T can replaced with: user, photos, comments, etc.
-The method returns an Observable of `type T`

 🟡 `Dependency Injection Pattern`:
 I'm using Modern `Dependency Injection functions`, instead traditional `constructor-based dependency injection`as result I will have a more Modular, Less Complex